tendermint/spec/spec/blockchain/blockchain.md

 type BlockIDFlag byte

 const (
-	// BlockIDFlagAbsent - vote is not included in the Commit.Precommits.
+	// BlockIDFlagAbsent - vote is not included in the Commit.Signatures.
 	BlockIDFlagAbsent BlockIDFlag = iota + 1
 	// BlockIDFlagCommit - voted for the Commit.BlockID.
 	BlockIDFlagCommit